meselgroth/meselgroth.github.io/README.md

 Public website (always a work in progress)

 Styled with Bootstrap 3 \
-Uses nuget as package repo
+Initially uses nuget as package repo, but moving to npm.

 ## Also some fun things...
 ### Vocab Trainer